Michael Gillman is Senior Partner and Head of the Family & Divorce team

 He has lectured for Central Law Training, The Solicitors Journal and Resolution in his areas of expertise and has contributed to the Collaborative Law section in PLC published by Practical Law.

-Away from the world of law, Michael’s interests include gardening, fine arts, opera, walking, skiing and travel.
-He is a Fellow of the Royal Geographical Society and is also a Fellow of the Royal Society of Arts.
+Away from the world of law, my interests include gardening, fine arts, opera, walking, skiing and travel.
+I am a Fellow of the Royal Geographical Society and also a Fellow of the Royal Society of Arts.